centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/remote-server.md

 ## Centreon Broker configuration

 In order to display real time statuses, **Centreon MAP** needs to receive this data from the Centreon remote server's Broker.
-Broker output on the Centreon remote server, Centreon MAP can receive real time data directly from its Centreon remote server.

 To do so, you need to modify the Centreon Broker Master configuration of the Centreon remote poller.
 Go to the **Configuration > Pollers > Broker